Rio Reiser

-Ralph Christian Möbius (9 January 1950 – 20 August 1996), known professionally as Rio Reiser, was a German musician and the singer of rock group Ton Steine Scherben.
-He supported squatting in the early 1970s and later the green political party Die Grünen.
+Ralph Christian Möbius (9 January 1950 – 20 August 1996), known professionally as Rio Reiser, was a German musician and from 1970 to 1985 the lead singer and main lyric-writer for the rock group Ton Steine Scherben.
+After that band broke up, he worked as a solo artist.
+Among his best known songs are Macht kaputt, was euch kaputt macht, Keine Macht für Niemand, and the Rauch-Haus-Song with the Ton Steine Scherben.
+As a solo artist, his best known songs are König von Deutschland, Alles Lüge, and Junimond.
+Reiser supported squatting in the early 1970s and later the green political party Die Grünen.
 After the German reunification, he joined the Party of Democratic Socialism.

 Life

+Early years

-His father was an engineer for Siemens AG, and the family moved several times because of his father's work; they lived in West Berlin, Upper Bavaria, Nuremberg, Mannheim, and Fellbach.
+Reiser's father was an engineer for Siemens, and the family moved several times because of his father's work; they lived in West Berlin, Upper Bavaria, Nuremberg, Mannheim, and Fellbach.
 Reiser was never really able to feel at home in any of these places.
-Many of his friends said, when they were asked in an interview which was broadcast on the TV channel Arte in 1998, two years after his death, that he started playing music to create a place where he felt at home.
+Many of his friends said, when they were asked in an interview broadcast on the TV channel Arte in 1998, two years after his death, that he started playing music to create a place where he felt at home.

-Reiser was known by his friends as someone who had a very special mind of his own.
+Reiser was known by his friends as someone who had a special mind of his own.
 For example, he managed to persuade his mother Erika Möbius that he was allowed to stop attending school and start an apprenticeship in a studio for photography, which he then quit in order to join a music conservatory and later to follow his two older brothers to West Berlin at the early age of 17 in order to put the world's first "Rock Opera" onto stage.
 His mother supported his musical and artistic ambitions since she had soon realized that he was an autodidact; he never learned things when he was taught by someone else.
 Thus he taught himself how to play cello, guitar, piano and other instruments, wrote lyrics and poetry and later also assumed jobs as actor in some movies and TV shows or at the theatre.

-He was awarded his nickname Rio as teenager from an eccentric artist friend of the family who invented the name "Rio de Galaxis" for him in an "intergalactic youth ordination".
-He kept the nickname and later decided to completely change his name from Ralph Möbius to Rio Reiser because he played a leading role in the movie Johnny West and needed a catchy artist name.
+He was given his nickname Rio as teenager by an eccentric artist and friend of the family who invented the name "Rio de Galaxis" for him in an "intergalactic youth ordination".
+He kept the nickname and later decided to change his name from Ralph Möbius to Rio Reiser when he played a leading role in the movie Johnny West and needed a catchy artist name.
 He took the idea for the name Reiser from his older brother Gert who had occasionally used it as artist name before.
-The name makes reference to the main character of the autobiographical novel Anton Reiser by Karl Philipp Moritz.
+The name makes reference to the main character of the 1785-86 autobiographical novel Anton Reiser by Karl Philipp Moritz.